lowasser/agda-unimath/src/metric-spaces/lipschitz-functions-metric-spaces.lagda.md

   uniformly-continuous-lipschitz-function-Metric-Space :
     lipschitz-function-Metric-Space A B →
-    uniformly-continuous-function-Metric-Space A B
+    ucont-function-Metric-Space A B
   uniformly-continuous-lipschitz-function-Metric-Space f =
     ( map-lipschitz-function-Metric-Space A B f) ,
-    ( is-uniformly-continuous-is-lipschitz-function-Metric-Space
+    ( is-ucont-is-lipschitz-function-Metric-Space
       ( A)
       ( B)
       ( map-lipschitz-function-Metric-Space A B f)